 Do not try and use Amul fresh cream (blue carton) as a substitute, it will not work.
 Whipping cream has a much higher fat content and therefore whips up into fabulous peaks.

 Amul actually does have whipping cream, look out for the red carton.
 INR 200 for 1 Litre.
 This wasn’t easy to find, but I got my hands on it at Reliance Fresh.
-It is available online on Zopnow and Big Basket but isn’t always in stock.
+It is on Big Basket and Food Hall.
 Nature’s Basket and Food Hall stock far more expensive varieties too.
 If you do find it, buy the smaller 200 ml cartons because dairy-based whipping cream cannot be stored in the fridge for long and does go waste.
 Imported brands are fine too, just more expensive.

 For longer-lasting, non-dairy options, check out Rich and Tropolite at Arife, Crawford Market.
 I don’t use these but I’ve heard that they’re good.